alexschimpf/flagship/docs/development.md

 - There are a number of Makefiles with most of the commands you'd need.
 - `make help` will give you information about the available Makefile commands
 - The `docker` folder's Makefile has various commands for running Flagship
-    - `make -c docker dev` will run all necessary containers with auto-reload and debug ports
+    - `make -C docker dev` will run all necessary containers with auto-reload and debug ports
 - If you're planning to contribute, you'll want to run: `make setup-dev`
     - This will install the pre-commit hook and install all necessary packages
 - You'll want to use the latest version of node for UI dev